robinschmid/robinschmid.github.io/_pages/about.md

   - /about.html
 ---

-Corinna and my MZmine EU Workshop Tour 2023 concluded successfully.
+Corinna and my mzmine EU Workshop Tour 2023 and our small mzmine Asia tour 2024 concluded successfully.
 So there are going to be more workshops next year on Computational Mass Spectrometry.
 Join and learn more about: Mass Spectrometry Basics, Data Processing, Compound Annotation, Automated Spectral Library
-Generation, Molecular Networking, microbeMASST & MZmine.
+Generation, Molecular Networking, microbeMASST & mzmine.

-Your next chance to join will by in April in Prague.

 ## About